brodev3/antidetect/README.md

 This is done using the [FingerprintSwitcher](https://fingerprints.bablosoft.com/) service, which allows you to replace a list of important browser properties, so you will behave like a completely new user.

+The application will allow you to increase your anonymity on the web.
+You can use multi-accounts on any platforms as different users.
+Thanks to the simple console interface, you don't need any skills to use antidetect.
+This project is for the community and I will gradually develop and improve it in the future.

 ## Usage

 ### Profile manager